ansible/ansible/CONTRIBUTING.md

 We’ll then review your contributions and engage with you about questions and  so on.

-As we have a very large and active community, so it may take awhile to get your contributions in!
+As we have a very large and active community, so it may take a while to get your contributions in!
 See the notes about priorities in a later section for understanding our work queue.

 Patches should be made against the 'devel' branch.